swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ## **LEMP Server on Ubuntu 16.04 Xenial**
 ### Nginx Compiled from Source, PHP 7, MariaDB 10, FastCGI Cache, HTTP2 support, and CloudFlare SSL with a Self-Signed Cert

-We're going to walk through a basic LEMP stack install for hosting WordPress sites.
-As you might have been hearing as of late, Nginx, PHP7, and MariaDB makes WordPress run faster than other options, so building a setup like this will usually get you the most bang for your hosting buck.
-In addition we'll also include FastCGI Cache, a rather unique method of file caching which is built right into Nginx.
-By using FastCGI Cache, we're bypassing the more resource-intensive solutions based off PHP and WordPress like W3 Total Cache or WP Super Cache.
+This step by step tutorial takes you through an advanced LEMP stack install for hosting WordPress sites.
+Building a server using Nginx, PHP 7, and MariaDB makes WordPress run faster than other options, so configuring a setup like this will usually get you the most bang for your hosting buck.
+We'll be utilizing FastCGI Cache, a webserver method of file caching which is built right into Nginx.
+By using FastCGI Cache, instead of WordPress caching plugins like W3 Total Cache or WP Super Cache, we're moving the job of caching pages to Nginx instead of PHP.
+This results in a faster site that can handle larger spikes in traffic.
 We'll also be self-signing an SSL certificate on the server-side, since we're going to be using a free SSL certificate issued by CloudFlare.

 ----------